QuentinRa/blog.quentinra.dev/proj/methods/index.md

 ## Model-driven development (MDD)

 You will create a model during the conception phase.
-Then you code will be the exact representation of the model (same attributes, classes, ...), at least the public part.
+Then your code will be the exact representation of the model (same attributes, classes, ...), at least the public part.
 If you need to add something, then first change the model.